liquity/dev/README.md

 ### Setting a kickback rate

-The kickback rate is the portion of LQTY you pass on to users of your frontend.
+The kickback rate is the portion of STBL you pass on to users of your frontend.
 For example with a kickback rate of 80%, you receive 20% while users get the other 80.
-Before you can start to receive a share of LQTY rewards, you'll need to set this parameter by making a transaction on-chain.
+Before you can start to receive a share of STBL rewards, you'll need to set this parameter by making a transaction on-chain.

 It is highly recommended that you do this while running a frontend locally, before you start hosting it publicly: